A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering

 \subsection{The standard EM algorithm}

 The EM algorithm \citep{Dempster1977} is widely used in model-based clustering.
-Although we argue that the standard EM is not suitable for high-dimensional tensor clustering, it is nevertheless an inspiriation of our DEEM algorithm and applicable in low-dimensional settings.
+Although we argue that the standard EM is not suitable for high-dimensional tensor clustering, it is nevertheless an inspiration of our DEEM algorithm and applicable in low-dimensional settings.
 We discuss the standard EM algorithm in what follows.